 While anyone can develop gout, certain factors can increase an individual's risk of experiencing this painful condition.
 Some of the primary gout risk factors include:

-By being aware of these gout risk factors, individuals can take proactive steps to reduce their likelihood of developing gout or to better manage the condition if they have already been diagnosed.
+By being aware of these gout risk factors, individuals can take proactive steps to reduce their likelihood of developing gout or to manage the condition better if they have already been diagnosed.

 Preventing gout involves a combination of lifestyle changes and managing risk factors.
 Some key strategies for gout prevention include: